python-jsonschema/jsonschema-lexer/README.rst

 Introduction
 ------------

-``jsonschema-lexer`` is a Python package that provides a JSON Schema lexer for syntax highlighting JSON Schema documents.
+`jsonschema-lexer` is a Python package that provides a JSON Schema lexer for syntax highlighting JSON Schema documents based on the `2020-12 dialect`.
 It utilizes Pygments, a syntax highlighting library, to tokenize JSON Schema documents according to the JSON Schema specification.

 Usage